-The effect of the COVID-19 pandemic on our development timelines for TC-210 and TC-110, and its effect on our ability to manufacture for our clinical trials in the UK is uncertain.
+The effect of the COVID-19 pandemic on our development timelines for gavo-cel and TC-110, and its effect on our ability to manufacture for our clinical trials is uncertain.
 We believe that we have been able, as of the date of this Quarterly Report, to mitigate some of the impact from the COVID-19 pandemic on our ongoing clinical programs, however, we have been affected.
-As of the date of this Quarterly Report, we have been able to provide the following program updates, all of which may continue to be impacted by the COVID-19 pandemic: